Monday, June 24, 2013

 Facts

-Ann was married to actor Richard Briers, who appeared in the 1987 Doctor Who story Paradise Towers (as well as spin-off Torchwood in 2008).
+Ann was married to actor Richard Briers, who appeared in Paradise Towers (as well as spin-off Torchwood in 2008).
 Their daughter is actress Lucy Briers.
 Ann (and Richard) were good friends with Jacqueline Hill (companion Barbara Wright) and enrolled with the Open University in the 1980s together.

 Michael Davis (Thomson)